Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Zero ammonia, zero nitrite at all times

-Their immune system and regenerative ability work best in pristine, cool, stable water.
-Medication is rarely needed if you nail this part.
+Their immune system and regenerative ability work best in clean, cool, stable water.
+Medication is not a substitute for correcting the environment.

 The Regeneration Timeline: What to Expect